Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Resiliency

 **Explanation:**
-"Resiliency" is correct.
+Resiliency is correct.
 It is the ability to recover from failures and continue operating.
-"Availability" is incorrect; it is about uptime, not functioning during failures.
+Availability is incorrect; it is about uptime, not functioning during failures.
-"Performance" is incorrect; it is about system operation, not failure recovery.
+Performance is incorrect; it is about system operation, not failure recovery.
-"Scalability" is incorrect; it is about handling increased load.
+Scalability is incorrect; it is about handling increased load.

 ---